 Law Office of Joshua Y. Lee handled this matter directly from start to finish.
-After working 13 years in progressively senior roles within the same company (at one time even offered and turning down the CEO position), our Client was abruptly wrongfully terminated with the pretextual reason of insubordination and poor performance.
+After working 13 years in progressively senior roles within the same company, our Client was abruptly wrongfully terminated with the pretextual reason of insubordination and poor performance.

 IV.
 Is it illegal to terminate someone on pregnancy leave if the reason given is “elimination of the position”?